mendix/docs/content/ats/howtos/cab-05-reference-selector.md

 Keep the [guidelines for creating a custom action](../bestpractices/guidelines-custom-action) in mind while creating action parameters.
 {{% /alert %}}

-To create the action parameters, follow these steps:
+To add the action parameters, follow these steps:

 1. Configure the **Widget Name** input parameter like this: